-Gas days currently start at differing times across the east coast.5 Harmonising gas day start times may remove some of the complexity for parties that operate across multiple markets and assist the process of increasing the interoperability across all the facilitated markets.
+Trading of gas is conducted over "gas days", and the timing of these currently differs across the east coast.
+Harmonising gas day start times may remove some of the complexity for parties that operate across multiple markets and assist the process of increasing the interoperability across all the facilitated markets.
 This would be likely to reduce transaction costs, and could therefore promote the NGO.